Will Bankruptcy Affect My Military Security Clearance?

 • use of information technology, and

-• other outside activities.
+• outside activities.

 Will Filing for Bankruptcy Affect Your Security Clearance?

 Filing for bankruptcy relief will not automatically prohibit you from obtaining a security clearance.
-In fact, getting rid of debt in a Chapter 7 case could increase your chances of approval.
+In fact, getting rid of debt in a Chapter 7 bankruptcy could increase your chances of approval.
 Not only will filing show that you are taking a positive step towards resolving your financial problems, but debt-free people have less incentive to accept a bribe or commit some other illegal act, thereby becoming a better candidate for a security clearance.

-Even so, filing for bankruptcy isn't a guaranteed fix.
+Although it can be helpful, filing for bankruptcy isn't a guaranteed fix.
 Whether your bankruptcy will affect your security clearance will depend on the circumstances that led you to file.

-Financial Considerations That Affect Security Clearance Decisions
+Financial Considerations Affecting Security Clearance Decisions

 • irresponsible and frivolous spending habits